DiegoAstiazaran/Compilador-Plz/README.md

 * find(element): Gets the index if the element exists, returns -1 if it does not exists.
 * pop(index) : pops the element on given index.
 If no argument is given, it popos the last elememt

-* insert(element, index): inserts the elememt on given index.
+* insert(index, element): inserts the elememt on given index.
 If the size is lower than the given index, the element will repeatedly be appended until the index is reached.

 # Extra notes:
 * Dividing an integer by an integer will return an integer!
 So be careful!